Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing the owner to vincent and the group owner to staff for all the working directories
+changing the owner and the group owner to vincent and staff